How To Refinance To Pay Off Debt: 3 Steps For Success

 Every HELOC starts with a “draw period.”
 During your draw period, you can spend on your loan up to the limit.
 The only thing you need to pay back each month is the interest that accumulates.
 Most draw periods last 5 – 10 years.

 You enter the repayment period when the draw period closes.
 During repayment, you can no longer access your line of credit and you must pay your loan back in monthly installments.
 Keep in mind that you must make these payments on top of your regular monthly mortgage payments.

 HELOCs are preferable to credit cards because they follow mortgage interest rates, which are lower than credit card rates.
 HELOCs allow access to your home’s equity without changing the terms of your original loan.
 You can also consider consolidating debt with a home equity loan, which offers you a lump sum of cash as a second mortgage.
-Rocket Mortgage doesn’t offer second mortgages at this time.
+Rocket Mortgage® doesn't offer HELOCs, but we do offer home equity loans.

 3. Use Your Home’s Equity Wisely

 Remember that you reduce the ownership percentage of your home whenever you access your home’s equity.
 This means that you’ll either pay more in interest over time or you’ll need to make more payments before your mortgage matures.

 You should never access your home equity for everyday expenses.
 This can quickly trap you in a cycle of debt.
 Instead, use your home equity for large, one-time expenses like covering medical bills or consolidating credit card debt.
 Consider your financial situation to make sure you can handle your new payments before you sign on your new loan.
 From there, stay on top of your payments and avoid falling back into debt.